LDSSA/learning-units/README.md

+If you are a student and have somehow found your way here, please note that we are not quite done.
+Feel free to poke around but don't take anything as written in stone just yet.

 # learning-units

 Right now we are working on developing an example learning unit.
 Until it is decided upon, the root of this repo